 4th dan, Aikikai Hombu Dojo - Tokyo, Japan

-Joe was introduced to the martial arts in his early teens, naming Kempo as his first love in Budo.
+Sensei Joe was introduced to the martial arts in his early teens, naming Kempo as his first love in Budo.
 While serving in the U.S. Marine Corps, and having lived and trained for three years in Okinawa, Japan, he felt that there was more to martial training than what the 'way of the fist' provided.
 Years later, Joe, informally, began his practice of Aikido in 1992 and eventually joined Aikido of San Antonio and became a member of the Midwest Aikido Federation led by Akira Tohei Shihan, 8th dan.
-Joe feels privileged to have participated and trained at many seminars under Tohei Sensei and subsequently received all kyu rankings directly from him.
+Joe feels privileged to have participated and trained at dozens of seminars under Tohei Sensei and subsequently received all kyu ranks directly from him.

 Joe's duties as a brown belt included helping as assistant instructor and did so for several years throughout his study and also served the M.A.F. as Kenshusei, or "teacher in training".
 In April of 1998, he tested for and was promoted to Shodan at an O'Sensei Memorial seminar in Chicago, Illinois (a special event annually hosted by Sensei Akira Tohei).
 With Tohei Sensei's passing in July 1999 and having already set a personal time window of 10 years, Joe left Aikido of San Antonio at year's end 2002 and sought out other Master Instructors outside the realm of any particular organization or affiliation.

-Since 1993, Joe sensei has traveled to many places to train under prominent instructors of Aikido including Jo Birdsong, Mary Heiny, Terry Ezra, Peter Bernath, George Ledyard, Donovan Waite, Harvey Konigsberg, Christian Tissier, Frank Doran, Terry Ezra, I. Shibata, H. Ikeda, Seiichi Sugano, Kazuo Chiba, Mitsunari Kanai, Shoji Nishio, Akira Tohei, Yoshimitsu Yamada, Mitsugi Saotome, Hiroshi Kato and Moriteru Ueshiba. -
+Since 1993, Joe sensei has traveled to many places to train under prominent instructors of Aikido including Jo Birdsong, Mary Heiny, Peter Bernath, George Ledyard, Donovan Waite, Harvey Konigsberg, Christian Tissier, Frank Doran, Terry Ezra, I. Shibata, H. Ikeda, Seiichi Sugano, Kazuo Chiba, Mitsunari Kanai, Shoji Nishio, Akira Tohei, Yoshimitsu Yamada, Mitsugi Saotome, Hiroshi Kato and Moriteru Ueshiba. -

 As of late, Joe has met and trained with excellent Aikidoka from Mexico and South America: Carlos Cordero and Marta Fernandez, Wagner Bull and sons, Jorge Rojo, German Santamaria and Nelson Requena.